cybersamurai2410/BreastCancer_Prediction/README.md

-# Breast Cancer Prediction using Stacking Ensemble Learning and Image Recognition with Agentic Workflow
+# Breast Cancer Prediction using Stacking Ensemble Learning and Image Recognition with OpenAI Assistants API

 ## Overview
-This project aims to predict the occurrence of breast cancer using a stacking ensemble approach.
-By leveraging the combined strength of multiple machine learning models, the ensemble achieves high accuracy and robustness in predictions.
+Predict breast cancer using a stacking ensemble of classification algorithms (Random Forest, XGBoost, SVM) to generate meta-features, which is then further trained using Logistic Regression as the meta-model and also image recognition using CNN.
+These models are integrated with OpenAI Assistants API using custom function calling schema to perform predictions based on natural language.

+## Ensemble Learning

-## Dataset
+### Dataset
 The dataset used in this project comprises features computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.
 These features describe the characteristics of the cell nuclei present in the image.
 For more details about the dataset, refer to the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+%28Diagnostic%29).

-## Methodology
+### Methodology

 The project adopts a stacking ensemble technique.
 The following steps outline the methodology: